 3. Using a People Decision Platform

 Firstly, these systems are positioned to care about the skills and ability of a candidate, not the misleading proxies that you typically find in a CV.
 Secondly, they will carry out the blinding and much more to remove even more bias from a recruitment process as second nature.
 What’s more, they will prove that the anonymisation has made a difference by using real hiring data as a feedback loop to show the improvement.
-Surprise, surprise, Applied happens to be a People Decision Platform :).
+Surprise, surprise, Applied happens to be a People Decision Platform.

-Beyond anonymisation and blinding
+Beyond anonymized CV and blinding

-Beyond CVs and Resumes
+Beyond CVs and Resumes - Work Sample Questions

-The days are numbered for CVs and Resumes, after all they have been in use for hundreds of years (far too long).
+The days are numbered for CVs and resumes, after all, they have been in use for hundreds of years (far too long).
 They’re riddled with bias, full of misleading proxies and are actually one of the least effective predictors of job performance.
 There are lots of alternative methods to CVs out there, the one we recommend is simply using the most predictive forms of assessment upfront.